 Fortunately, several pieces of BPF worked perfectly for the time frame.
 The original Sunday Houses for the most part had fireplaces, but for space purposes I decided to use a BPF iron stove in the kitchen.
 Also, the original upstairs sleeping lofts were for the children, with a bed for the parents downstairs.
 Because this house is so small, I couldn't work it out with the bed in the same room as the kitchen, so decided that in this German family there would be two beds upstairs, with the adults still agile enough to climb the stairs. lol

 Here is a picture taken looking inside through a window in Fredericksburg.
 I wanted to duplicate those beds.
 The original real Sunday house I saw there at the museum had a bed in the main room, and the ceiling was lower on the sleeping loft.
 This little house, I realized now, has a higher ceiling and a regular bed will fit up there, so that makes it easier to rethink how I am furnishing the main room.

 Here is my version of Papa and Mama's bed, using a little brass bed that has been in my stash since probably the early 80s.
 I had that material in my stash.

 The heavy extra covering and matching pillow are actually made from a paper cocktail napkin!
-(I will have a page soon on working with paper as fabric.)
+Here is a page on using paper as fabric.

 Children usually slept in pallets on the floor in these tiny dwellings, and the second bed visible through the window suggested to me that it might be one for a grandmother so I made it extra plump and cozy.